 – Information and analysis

 – Automation and control

 As the new networks link data from products, company assets, or the operating environment, they will generate better information and analysis, which can enhance decision making significantly.
 Some organizations are starting to deploy these applications in targeted areas, while more radical and demanding uses are still in the conceptual or experimental stages.

-In the business-to-business marketplace, one well-known application of the Internet of Things involves using sensors to track RFID (radio-frequency identification) tags placed on products moving through supply chains, improving inventory management while reducing working capital and logistics costs..
+In the business-to-business marketplace, one well-known application of IoT involves using sensors to track RFID (radio-frequency identification) tags placed on products moving through supply chains, improving inventory management while reducing working capital and logistics costs.
 Manufacturers of jet engines retain ownership of their products while charging airlines for the amount of thrust used.
 Airplane manufacturers are building airframes with networked sensors that send continuous data on product wear and tear to their computers, allowing for proactive maintenance and reducing unplanned downtime.

 In the datacenter, RFID is used for access security, and asset management.
 Kentix incorporates RFID and allows existing system integration.
 Mifare, Legic or other; we can be another seamless addition for physical access security.

 When products are embedded with sensors, companies can track the movements of these products and even monitor interactions with them.
 Business models can be fine-tuned to take advantage of this data.

 Who is in the Colocation (colo) area?
 Who is in the server rack?
 Was it left open?
 What was the consumption of the rack during July 4th holiday?
 How is my CRAC unit running in this warmer than usual July?
 What is the current condition of temp, humidity, dew point, is there any equipment oscillation from an overworked fan motor?